Bao0609/MyUni/README.md

 # MyUni
-An online platform that allows students to review Vietnamese Universities then ranks them based on reviews and general criterias.
+An online platform that allows students to rate Vietnamese Universities then ranks them based on reviews and general criterias.